-being the distance between the Riesz representers $\mu_k(P)$ and $\mu_k(Q)$ in $\mathcal{H}(K)$.
+being the distance between the Riesz representers $\mu_k(P)$ and $\mu_k(Q)$ in $\mathcal{H}(k)$.
 It is immediate that $D_k$ is a pseudo-metric on $\mathcal{P}_k(\mathcal{X})$, meaning that $D_k$ satisfies all the requirements of a metric on $\mathcal{P}_k(\mathcal{X})$ except for the \emph{distinguishability} requirement, since in general we may have $D_k(P,Q) = 0$ even if $P$ and $Q$ are distinct.
-The pseudo-metric $D_k$ appears in several fields; in machine learning it is called the \emph{maximum mean discrepancy} \citep{gretton2012kernel,muandet2016kernel}, in probability it is called an \emph{integral probability (pseudo-)metric} \citep{muller1997integral}, in statistics it is called a \emph{kernel scoring rule} \citep{gneiting2007strictly,dawid2007geometry}, and in quasi Monte Carlo it is called the \emph{worst case integration error} \citep{dick2010digital}.
-The emergence of the kernel discrepancy as a powerful tool in these fields is due in large part to an explicit formula that enables it to be computed:
+The pseudo-metric $D_k$ appears in several fields; in machine learning it is called the \emph{maximum mean discrepancy} \citep{gretton2012kernel,muandet2016kernel}, in probability it is called an \emph{integral probability (pseudo-)metric} \citep{muller1997integral}, in statistics it is the discrepancy associated to the \emph{kernel scoring rule} \citep{gneiting2007strictly,dawid2007geometry}, and in quasi Monte Carlo it is called the \emph{worst case integration error} \citep{dick2010digital}.
+The popularity of kernel discrepancy is due in large part to a well-known explicit formula that enables it to be computed:

 \begin{proposition} For $P,Q \in \mathcal{P}_k(\mathcal{X})$,

 where